 When you’re first getting started with card collecting or perhaps jumping back in, one of the first big things you might learn is the difference between a refractor and prizm (or holo), and a base card.
 Really, it might come down to something as simple as holding the card in good lighting at an angle, seeing the rainbow refraction, and knowing you have something more than a base card.
+(Not to mention that the only “holos” you knew of as a collector from years ago were those sweet hologram baseball cards.)

 But what about when you come across a foil?
 (Did you even know that was a thing?)